 In May, the brand’s growth rate decreased by 9.1%, while the market rate increased by 3% Market.

 The “Market” tab shows changes to market share value by product type, as well as marketing and R&D investments made by the brand.

 The “Versus” tab shows changes in market share, in Euros or in percentages.
-The “multi criteria” tab offers a comprehensive overview that allows you compare your brand with competitors.
+The “multi-criteria” tab offers a comprehensive overview that allows you to compare your brand with competitors.

 These tabs provide a wealth of information on the fragrance market.

 In addition, a brand’s data on growth, marketing and R&D investments, the number of units sold and revenue earned can be compared to the competitors of their choice.